 WHERE TO START – KITCHEN CABINET PREP

-As much as I don’t like a pile of steps, there are a few steps here that are super important.
-You don’t want to miss this part or the end result will not look that great.
+As much as I don’t like a pile of steps, there are a few steps in this post that are super important.
+You don’t want to miss these parts of the process or the end result will not look that great.
 You want it to look amazing, right?

 WIPE DOWN THE KITCHEN CABINETS